 18 Oct 2022

-Year 2 students pursing their diploma in Tourism and Resort Management (TRM) at Ngee Ann Polytechnic (NP) had the privilege of being the first poly students to turn sustainable tourism concepts into reality for Resorts World Sentosa (RWS), preparing them for careers in the sustainable tourism industry.
+Year 2 students pursuing their diploma in Tourism & Resort Management (TRM) at Ngee Ann Polytechnic (NP) had the privilege of being the first poly students to turn sustainable tourism concepts into reality for Resorts World Sentosa (RWS), preparing them for careers in the sustainable tourism industry.

 As part of the Sustainability@RWS programme – a first for both organisations – the students spent their first semester learning sustainability concepts, after which they put their knowledge into application by proposing a total of 11 sustainable solutions for RWS under the Event Creation & Design module.

-RWS has since chosen to adopt three of the proposals for its sustainability campaigns.
-The students will be refining and rolling out their solutions in their second semester under the Event Management & Operations module.
+The winning proposals will be refined and rolled out by the students in their second semester under the Event Management & Operations module.
 To allow them to benefit from industry-real training, the modules are co-designed, co-developed and co-assessed by RWS and NP under a three-year partnership.
 The programme draws on the strengths and expertise of RWS as the leading leisure and tourism destination in Asia, and is also aligned to RWS’ goal to nurture a future-ready environmentally and socially conscious workforce.

-The students first embarked on a tour to learn about the sustainability features at the resort, including visiting the Sky Bar on the rooftop of Hotel Michael to get a bird’s eye view of the resort as well as other locations such as the SEA Aquarium, Herb Garden, and a preserved forest.
+The students first embarked on a tour to learn about the sustainability features at the resort.
 Each team then came up with a proposal which they shaped and sharpened through regular dialogue and feedback sessions via Zoom with the business, sustainability, marketing and communication teams at RWS.